Don't Pass@k: A Bayesian Framework for Large Language Model Evaluation: Experiments

 \section{Experiments}

 In this section, we empirically validate our proposed evaluation methods using real-world datasets, focusing on ranking LLMs for mathematical reasoning tasks.
 We employ bootstrapping to compute the expected value of each evaluation score at a given $N$.
 First, we present rankings of LLMs on the \aimefour, \aimefive, \brumo, and \hmmt{} datasets without accounting for variance, based solely on evaluation scores (with ties occurring when scores are identical).
 Subsequently, we demonstrate how incorporating uncertainty in these scores can alter rankings across different datasets.
-Building on the discussion in \secref{sec:gold_standard}, we adopt the ranking derived from \avg{80} (Pass@$1$) or \unibayes{80} (uniform prior Bayesian estimator) at $N=80$ (the total number of trials conducted per dataset) as our gold standard for comparing current LLMs, noting their equivalence in rankings (as proven in Section~\ref{subsec:avergae_Bayes_equiv}).
-For each $N$ from $1$ to $80$ (with Pass@$k$ and similar methods starting from $N=k$ to avoid computation with insufficient samples), we compare the rankings produced by various evaluation methods against this gold standard, reporting the average Kendall's $\tau$ over $10^4$ bootstrapped resamples to estimate the expected rank correlation at each step (assuming independence among questions and trials).
+Building on the discussion in \Cref{sec:gold_standard}, we adopt the ranking derived from \avg{80} (equivalently, \pass{1} evaluated on the same 80 trials) or \unibayes{80} (uniform-prior Bayesian estimator) as our gold standard for comparing current LLMs, noting their equivalence in rankings (as proven in Section~\ref{subsec:avergae_Bayes_equiv}).
+For each $N$ from $1$ to $80$ (with \pass{k} and similar methods starting from $N=k$ to avoid computation with insufficient samples), we compare the rankings produced by various evaluation methods against this gold standard, reporting the average Kendall's $\tau$ over $10^4$ bootstrapped resamples to estimate the expected rank correlation at each step (assuming independence among questions and trials).